AgaToma/a-little-dream/README.md

 - [Favicon.io](https://favicon.io/) - to make favicon
 - [Google fonts](https://fonts.google.com/) - Courgette and Marck Script fonts were used
 - Chrome Dev Tools - testing/validation/troubleshooting.
-- [CodeAnywhere](https://app.codeanywhere.com/) - website was developed with this IDE in Chrome
 - GitHub - for hosting source code
 - Git - used to commit and push code during the development of the Website
+- Gitpod - website was developed with this IDE in Chrome
 - [Tinypng](https://tinypng.com/) - was used to reduce the size of the images
 - [Convertio](https://convertio.co/) - for JPG format gallery photos to webp
 - Balsamiq - to create wireframes